 4. The results of the investigation will be attached to the notification and included in the study portfolio.

 5. The BoE Med will seek an individual solution.

-Article 5.2 - Unsuitability (iudicium abeundi)
+Article 5.2 - Need for a Certificate of Good Conduct (VOG) and unsuitability (iudicium abeundi)